 How long is the RCIA process?
 When are the meetings?

-At St. Laurence Church, the RCIA formation is held on Thursday night for adults..
+At St. Laurence Church, the RCIA formation is held on Sunday mornings for adults and elementary children.
 The process begins in September and initiation rites are celebrated on Palm Sunday for the baptized and on Easter Vigil for the unbaptized.
 The formation continues for six weeks after Easter during the period of Mystagogy.
 (Contrast this relatively short time period to the days of the early Church when catechumens, those studying to be members of the Church, had to prepare for three years before becoming initiated.)

-From September to November, the meetings begin at 7 PM in the St. Laurence School Dining Hall.
+From September to November, the meetings begin at 10:30 am in the Ave Maria Center.
 After the Rite of Acceptance & Welcoming in early November, all RCIA catechumens (unbaptized) and candidates (baptized) are required to attend the 9:00 am Mass.
 As a group, they are dismissed from Mass after the homily to "break open the Word" with one of the RCIA catechists..
 There are also other scheduled events such as retreats and scrutinies that are part of the journey.

 For a detailed schedule of dates and times, please refer to the RCIA Calendar link which can be found on the RCIA Home Page.